Davi-604/React-Dev-multform/README.md

 </div>
 </br>

 - Project based on [B7web](https://lp.b7web.com.br/fullstack) course and was developed with my and the teacher Bonieky knowledges, but was done with different concepts inside React, it's responsive and use Next's router too.

+- Click [HERE](https://react-calc-imc-davis-projects-10f07230.vercel.app) to see and use my project🌐